motech/modules/docs/source/ivr/using_ivr_with_verboice.rst

     **Outgoing call HTTP method** is the method used when sending request to the Verboice server.
 Verboice accepts both :code:`GET` and :code:`POST` methods.

-    **Ignored status fields** are status fields sent back from the Verboice which should be ignored by the MOTECH.
+    **Ignored status fields** are status fields sent back from the Verboice which should be ignored by MOTECH.

-    **Status field map** is a map (in the "key1: value1, key2: value2" notation) of fields sent from the Verboice which should be mapped to CallDetailRecord fields, for example to map a (key) field named ''call_id'' coming from the Verboice to the ''providerCallId'' (value) field, use "call_id: providerCallId".
+    **Status field map** is a map (in the "key1: value1, key2: value2" notation) of fields sent from Verboice which should be mapped to CallDetailRecord fields, for example to map a (key) field named ''call_id'' coming from the Verboice to the ''providerCallId'' (value) field, use "call_id: providerCallId".
 In order to use this example you also need the :code:`Expect JSON response?` checkbox checked and :code:`call_id` added as an element of the